mrccnt/php-daemon/README.md

 jobs, but so far those subprocess would not get stopped if you do a `systemctl stop php-daemon`.
 We need to make the current process the session/group leader.
 The subprocesses will then get stopped too.

-We should not forget to set up a PID file containing the current process id.
+Dont forget to set up a PID file containing the current process id.

 ## Systemd / PHP